cms636/cms636.github.io/_posts/2017-09-26-cfrp-prototype-data-visualization-web-page.md

 layout: post
 published: false
 category: updates
-title: CFRP Prototype Data Visualization Web Page
+title: CFRP Prototype Data Visualization
 author: 'Maya Madhavan, Parker Greene, Ping Zhang'
 ---
 We found it tricky to work with the data due to the way it was organized in the database.
 However, we adapted it to our idea and convey the information in a way that would be useful to researchers.